-Women in Engineering at RIT (WE@RIT) is dedicated to expanding the representation of women engineers and preparing women for leadership roles within the engineering profession.
+Women in Engineering (WE@RIT) is dedicated to increasing the representation of women in engineering and preparing women for leadership roles within the engineering profession.

 KGCOE is the only engineering college in the nation named in honor of a woman.
 Kate Gleason demonstrated innovative, entrepreneurial, and technical abilities at a time when women could not even vote!
 Kate Gleason's legacy and inspiration, together with the college's strong commitment to foster gender equality in the engineering field led to the creation of a women in engineering program called WE@RIT.
 It was founded in 2003 by a group of dedicated faculty and staff.
 WE@RIT develops and hosts programs that support, educate and inspire young women both academically and socially.

 The Executive Advisory Board provides consistent guidance to WE@RIT on strategic direction, programs, and partnerships.
 They assist with our extensive collaborations with University Programs, College of Engineering Departments, Faculty, and Industry partners.
 This valued method of operation has a positive impact on programs and student success.

 KATE GLEASON WAS A BUSINESS LEADER, INVENTOR, AND THE FIRST WOMAN MEMBER OF THE AMERICAN SOCIETY OF MECHANICAL ENGINEERS.

 Catherine Anselm Gleason was born in Rochester during 1865 and has been heralded as the first lady of gearing and the ideal business woman.